SSWConsulting/SSW.Rules.Content/rules/linkedin-connect-with-people/rules.md

   - business-cards-branding
 ---

 Networking platforms like LinkedIn are essential for connecting with professionals in your industry.
 As your network grows, recalling the specifics of each interaction becomes increasingly challenging.
-To foster meaningful relationships and maintain a context for each contact, personalize your connection requests!
+To foster meaningful relationships, personalize your connection requests!

 <!--endintro-->

+## When Connecting with someone on LinkedIn

-1. On the LinkedIn mobile app - avoid using the default "Connect" or "Message" buttons.
+1. **On the LinkedIn mobile app** - avoid using the default "Connect" or "Message" buttons.
 Instead, use the "ellipsis | Personalize invite" button to craft a custom message.

    On the LinkedIn website - click "Connect | Add a note"